RoutedDart/carbonized/docs/difference.md

 # Difference

-`diff()` returns a Dart `Duration`, while helpers like `diffInHours()` and `diffInMonths()` mirror the PHP Carbon API for integer-based deltas.
-Signed results require `absolute: false`, and timezone math stays consistent because everything is computed in UTC internally.
+`diff()` returns a Dart `Duration`, while helpers like `diffInHours()` and `diffInMonths()` mirror the PHP Carbon API for truncated deltas.
+Use `floatDiffIn*()` when you need fractional precision; both families use the same underlying UTC math so daylight-saving transitions stay predictable.

 ## `diffIn*` helpers